jappeace/jappeaceApplication/content/ghcid-for-multi-proj-builds.md

 However because I'm doing reflex I had to compile JavaScript after Ghcid typed checked everything.
 I also had some unit tests to run.
-Luckily Ghcid supports both a run and test flag.
+Luckily Ghcid supports both a run and a test flag.
 I simply used the `run` flag to run the tests and the `test` flag to start GHCJS compilation.
-I ended up with this spell:
+Which brings us to this spell:

 ```bash
     Ghcid -s "import Main" \